 Talat holds a bachelor’s degree in computer science from the University of California, Santa Cruz.

 Mar Perez is an Principal for InCube Ventures and VentureHealth, investment funds focused on disruptive healthcare innovation based in San Jose, California.
 In her role, Mar wears multiple hats – from screening over 500 deals per year and managing due diligence to speaking in public forums and building relationships with Limited Partners.
 She also manages the Fund’s online presence, and contributes to organizational strategy.
 She is passionate about breakthroughs that can change medicine.
 She has spent her career in life sciences, most recently in governmental relations and sales with Johnson & Johnson.
 When Mar heard about VentureHealth, she fell in love with the opportunity to help investors and entrepreneurs dramatically improve the lives of patients.

-Mar has also recently been accepted to the Kauffman Fellows program, where she is completing a two-year course focused on the next generation of leaders in venture capital.
+Mar has also recently graduated from the Kauffman Fellows program, where she has completed a two-year course focused on the next generation of leaders in venture capital.

 Prior to joining VentureHealth, Mar earned an international MBA from a joint program of the ADM Business School and UC Riverside.
 Her earlier academic training focused on business management, at the Universidad San Pablo CEU.